neonit42/VTOL-VR-Radio-Shuffle/README.md

 # Installation
 All you need to do is to unzip the zip file into the RadioMusic folder in your VTOL VR directory.

-It should look something like that: steamapps/common/VTOL VR/RadioMusic/VTOL-VR Radio Shuffle
+It should look something like this: steamapps/common/VTOL VR/RadioMusic/VTOL-VR Radio Shuffle

 That's pretty much it.